AdrianBesleaga/knowledge-is-power/docs/DEPLOYMENT.md

    - Root Directory: `frontend`
    - Build Command: `npm run build`
    - Output Directory: `dist`

+   Note: The `vercel.json` file in the frontend directory is already configured to handle SPA routing (direct links to routes like `/timeline/:slug` will work correctly).

 4. **Environment Variables**
    Add these variables: